CelerPi/CharityOasis/README.md

 ## Conclusion

-COC is dedicated to leveraging blockchain technology and an innovative token economic model to promote global philanthropy.
+CHO is dedicated to leveraging blockchain technology and an innovative token economic model to promote global philanthropy.
 By enhancing transparency, efficiency, and incentive mechanisms, we attract more donors and participants, ensuring every donation effectively helps more people in need.

 We envision creating a transparent, efficient, and fair global charity ecosystem.
 Through technological means, we aim to redefine the operational model of charity, ensuring all donations are transparently utilized.
 Our platform will use smart contracts and a public ledger to ensure that all donations and fund usage are transparent and traceable, enhancing donor trust and participation.

-Additionally, COC focuses on creating employment opportunities through the project.
+Additionally, CHO focuses on creating employment opportunities through the project.
 By establishing an online store, virtual goods trading, and implementing global charity projects, we will provide job opportunities in community management, technical development, project management, and marketing, promoting economic and social progress.

 We look forward to collaborating with global charitable organizations, blockchain enthusiasts, and socially responsible investors to create a better future.
 Through this cooperation, we believe we can build a more equitable world, providing more support and hope to those in need.

-COC's innovative model represents the future of philanthropy and exemplifies the practical application of blockchain technology.
+CHO's innovative model represents the future of philanthropy and exemplifies the practical application of blockchain technology.
 Join us in making a real difference in philanthropy, creating more job opportunities, and promoting economic and social progress together.